astroumd/lmtoy/docs/webrun.md

 Following this convention we arrive at the following proposed directory hierarchy

-     ..../work_lmt/                                       top level WORK_LMT used by pipeline lmtoy_run/lmtoy_PID                    script generator used by pipeline
+     ..../work_lmt/                                       top level WORK_LMT used by pipeline lmtoy_run/lmtoy_PID/                   script generator used by pipeline
-                   PID/                                   The PI has web-read-access to this tree via index.html O1                                 obsnum's
+                   PID/                                   The PI has web-read-access to this tree via index.html O1/                                obsnum directories with results of pipeline O2/
-                       O2
                        ..
                        session.dat                        this file contains session entries "1" and "2"
                        session-1/                         PIS=session-1 is the new WORK_LMT for this webrun session lmtoy_run/lmtoy_PID/
-                                 PID/O1                   only one PID in this session O2
+                                 PID/O1/                  only one PID in this session O2/
                                      ..
-                       session-2/lmtoy_run/lmtoy_PID      PIS=session-2 is the new WORK_LMT for this webrun session PID/O1
+                       session-2/lmtoy_run/lmtoy_PID/     PIS=session-2 is the new WORK_LMT for this webrun session PID/O1/
-                                     O2
+                                     O2/
                                      ..

 ## Overview of steps

-Command Line (CL) equivalent commands are given where this makes sense:
+Command Line (CLI) equivalent commands are given where this makes sense:

 1. User logs in and authenticates for a given PID.

    Examples of PIDs:    "2023-S1-MX-1"
                         "2022S1RSRCommissioning"

-   CL equivalent: (there is no authentication needed within the shell of the CL)
+   CLI equivalent: (there is no authentication needed within the shell of the CLI)

            PID=2023-S1-MX-1